 The College has no formal Reserves Policy but recognises the importance of reserves in the financial stability of any organisation and ensures that there are adequate reserves to support the College's core activities.
 The College Group reserves include £44,000 held as restricted reserves.
-As at the balance sheet date the Income and Expenditure reserve excluding pension provision stands at £13,010,000 (2020: £11,621,000).
-It is the Corporation's intention to increase reserves over the life of the strategic plan through the generation of annual operating surpluses.
+As at the balance sheet date the Income and Expenditure reserve excluding pension provision stands at £13,831,000 (2021: £13,010,000).
+It is the Corporation's intention to increase reserves over the life of the strategic plan to invest back into supporting the vision, through the generation of annual operating surpluses.

-PRINCIPAL RISKS AND UNCERTAINTIES
+PRINCIPLE RISKS AND UNCERTAINTIES